The Seven Names Writing 3

 show of perfect harmony in whatever love relationship.
 This is a branch

-of the tree of love, and as such can be utterly fulfilling and beautiful.
+of the tree of love; it as such can be utterly fulfilling and beautiful.

 Yet, if there is a pinnacle of human glory, it is that within each individual